programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 ```

 #### Removing Rows with Missing Data
-While the columns have been dealt with, there still are records within our dataset that contain null values.
-In the case of this specific dataset, those rows containing a large number of nulls may be for menus not yet transcribed.
-Depending on the type of analysis in which you wish to engage and whether you wish to capture nulls, it is not always necessary to remove all records containing missing information.
-If nulls were important to our research, if we were interested in exploring whether there is a pattern between which types of events did or did not possess dates, we might wish to keep rows that include null values in the date column.
+We have addressed the columns, but there still are records within our dataset that contain null values.
+In this case, rows containing a large number of nulls may be for menus not yet transcribed.
+Depending on the type of analysis you want to use and whether you want to capture nulls, it is not always necessary to remove all records containing missing information.
+If nulls were important to our research – for example if we were interested in exploring whether there is a pattern between which types of events did or did not possess dates - we might want to keep rows with null values in the date column.

-However, should you wish to remove all rows that contain any null values within them so you have a dataset with only complete data, you would create a new variable and utilize the following function:
+However, if you want to remove all rows that contain any null values within them so you have a dataset with only complete data, create a new variable and use this function:

 ```
 dropped_na = menu.dropna()
 print(dropped_na)
 ```

-Once the code is saved in the Python file and run in the command line or terminal using `python nypl-menu.py`, you now see that our dataset has shrunk from 17,545 to 7,236 rows, leaving only the rows that contain full information.
+When the code is saved in the Python file and run in the command line or terminal using `python nypl-menu.py`, you will see that our dataset has decreased from 17,545 to 7,236 rows, leaving only the rows with complete data.
 The output appears as follows:

 ```
           id                                            sponsor  ... page_count dish_count